Indiana vs. Tennessee Tech Predictions & Picks - Women's NCAA Tournament First Round

 Indiana Performance Insights

-- The Hoosiers' +575 scoring differential (outscoring opponents by 19.2 points per game) is a result of scoring 81.5 points per game (sixth in college basketball) while allowing 62.3 per outing (117th in college basketball).
+- The Hoosiers are outscoring opponents by 19.2 points per game with a +575 scoring differential overall.
+They put up 81.5 points per game (sixth in college basketball) and allow 62.3 per contest (117th in college basketball).

-- Indiana is averaging 78.5 points per game this year in conference games, which is 3 fewer points per game than its season average (81.5).
+- With 78.5 points per game in Big Ten action, Indiana is posting 3 fewer points per game in conference games compared to its season average (81.5 PPG).

-- Offensively, the Hoosiers have played better in home games this year, averaging 82.2 points per game, compared to 78.5 per game when playing on the road.
+- The Hoosiers are scoring 82.2 points per game at home.
+On the road, they are averaging 78.5 points per contest.

-- The Hoosiers' offense has been less productive over their last 10 games, racking up 81.2 points a contest compared to the 81.5 they've averaged this year.
+- The Hoosiers' offense has been less productive over their last 10 games, racking up 81.2 points a contest compared to the 81.5 they've averaged this season.

 Tennessee Tech Performance Insights

-- The Golden Eagles are outscoring opponents by 6.8 points per game, with a +217 scoring differential overall.
-They put up 69.4 points per game (96th in college basketball) and allow 62.6 per contest (126th in college basketball).
+- The Golden Eagles outscore opponents by 6.8 points per game (posting 69.4 points per game, 96th in college basketball, and conceding 62.6 per contest, 126th in college basketball) and have a +217 scoring differential.

-- The Golden Eagles are putting up more points at home (74 per game) than away (65).
+- At home the Golden Eagles are putting up 74 points per game, nine more than they are averaging away (65).

-- At home Tennessee Tech is conceding 61 points per game, 4.1 fewer points than it is away (65.1).
+- Tennessee Tech is allowing fewer points at home (61 per game) than on the road (65.1).

-- The Golden Eagles are averaging 71.5 points per contest in their last 10 games, which is 2.1 more than their average for the season (69.4).
+- While the Golden Eagles are posting 69.4 points per game in 2022-23, they have bettered that mark in their past 10 games, producing 71.5 a contest.

 © 2023 Data Skrive.
 All rights reserved.